 Recently, another publication contacted me about using some of my photos for a piece they were doing about places in the area to go shark tooth hunting.
 I’m always happy to share, but it also got me thinking: If the publication didn’t have their own images, did that mean the writer hadn’t actually been to all of these places?
 Isn’t it better to get recommendations for an activity like this based on real experience rather than just research?
 (And am I being totally catty right now? 😼)

 In that vein, I decided to put together this round-up of places within day-trip distance of DC to search for shark teeth and other remnants of millions-of-years-old marine life.
 Just about all of them have been either written up or at least mentioned on KFDC already, and it makes sense to have them all in one place.
-And I can assure you that we have, indeed, experienced every single one.
+And I can assure you that we have, indeed, experienced every single one, most of them many times.
 Happy hunting!

 Purse State Park is by far our favorite place to gather shark teeth — and I say gather instead of search for, because chances are very good that you will collect lots of teeth and other prehistoric remains at this Charles County locale.
 The beach area at Purse is very narrow, but it stretches far along the Potomac River, and it is loaded with Paleocene Era gems, i.e. fossils from sharks, fish, shells, even crocodiles, that are up to 60 million years old.